Three Essays on Religion

-Three Essays on Religion: Nature, the Utility of religion, and Theism is an 1874 book by the English philosopher John Stuart Mill, published posthumously by his stepdaughter Helen Taylor, who also wrote the introduction.
-It is made up of three essays: "Nature" and the "Utility of Religion", were both written between 1850 and 1858, while "Theism" was composed between 1868 and 1870.
-The book is critical of traditional religious views, instead advocating for a "religion of humanity".
+Three Essays on Religion: Nature, the Utility of Religion, and Theism is an 1874 book by the English philosopher John Stuart Mill, published posthumously by his stepdaughter Helen Taylor, who also wrote the introduction.
+It is made up of three essays: "Nature" and the "Utility of Religion" were both written between 1850 and 1858, while "Theism" was composed between 1868 and 1870.
+The book criticises traditional religious views and instead advocates a "religion of humanity".

 Essays

 "Nature"

-In this essay, Mill argues the idea that the morality of an action can be judged by whether it is natural or unnatural.
-He then lays out the two main conceptions of "nature", the first being "the entire system of things" and the second being "things as they would be, apart from human intervention".
+In this essay, Mill argues against the idea that the morality of an action can be judged by whether it is natural or unnatural.
+He then lays out the two main conceptions of "nature", the first being "the entire system of things" and the second being "things as they would be, apart from human intervention."
 Mill argues that neither definition implies that nature can be a source of moral guidance.

 "Utility of Religion"

-This essay contends that supernatural religion has an advantage of non-supernatural religion, in that it provides people with the hope that life continues after death.
+This essay contends that supernatural religion has an advantage over non-supernatural religion, in that it provides people with the hope that life continues after death.
 Despite this, Mill is suspicious of people taking advantage of those who seek to survive their deaths.